Gary Rice (SPC 1955-62)

 We are saddened to hear of the passing of Gary Rice (SPC 1955-62) on 30 June 2025, the first and only person to become CEO of all three Australian TV networks.

 However, he is best remembered as the former managing director of Channels Nine, Seven and Ten.
-Gary was a day student at SPC, following in the footsteps of his father William (Bill) (SPC 1935-37).
+His passing was highlighted at the 2025 Logie Awards.

-Gary was the Drum Major in cadets and known in music circles locally where he played flute, clarinet and saxophone.
+Gary was a College Prefect, a Cadet Under Officer and received the Second Royal Victorian Regiment Award for Most Efficient NCO in 1961.
+He was the Drum Major in cadets, was a solo performer at Speech Night and was known in music circles locally where he played flute, clarinet and saxophone.

 Gary became the general manager of BTV6 Ballarat and Western Victoria for three years between 1977-80.